tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 <compare>
 <credits class="closing" >

-> Iressistible Impulse
+> ### IRRESISTIBLE IMPULSE

-> The Queer Panic Defense In America
+> #### The Queer Panic Defense In America

 > based on the reporting of:

-> Graham Brunk
+Graham Brunk

-> James Polchin
+James Polchin

-> Reggie
+Reggie

-> Lauren Kranc
+Lauren Kranc

-> Jeremy Gray
+Jeremy Gray

-> Malaika Fraley
+Malaika Fraley

-> Melanie Asmar
+Melanie Asmar

-> Yanan Wang
+Yanan Wang

 > Footage taken from:

-> Staging A Response to Hate
+Staging A Response to Hate

-> Dangerous Stranger (1950)
+Dangerous Stranger (1950)

-> A Girl Like Me
+A Girl Like Me

-> The Matthew Shepard Story
+The Matthew Shepard Story

-> The Laramie Project
+The Laramie Project

-> "How Florida Legally Terrorized Gay Students" (VOX)
+"How Florida Legally Terrorized Gay Students" (VOX)

-> American Justice - The Murder of Matthew Shepard
+American Justice - The Murder of Matthew Shepard

-> Billy Ineffable
+Billy Ineffable

-> The Unusual Case of Scott Amedure and Jonathan Schmitz
+The Unusual Case of Scott Amedure and Jonathan Schmitz

-> Trial By Media
+Trial By Media

-> Valentine Road
+Valentine Road

-> Kill Your Darlings
+Kill Your Darlings

-> Thank you to all of my amazing patrons for making this video possible!
+> Thank you to all of my amazing patrons
+for making this video possible!

-Patron names scroll as somber piano music plays.
+<u>[Patron names scroll as somber piano music plays.]</u>

 </credits>
 </compare>